-The course is usually given over a weekend or a few days (usually 1 week).
-You usually get 16 to 20 hours of tuition so as you can imagine, you are not going to learn anything to the level of detail you will need to be able to teach.
-Usually there is no teaching practice either.
+The course is usually given over a weekend or a few days (usually one week).
+You typically get 16 to 20 hours of tuition, so as you can imagine, you will not learn anything to the level of detail you will need to teach.
+Usually, there is no teaching practise either.

 Short and cheap.

-On a cost per hour basis, they are expensive, usually twice the price of a face-to-face course and often more expensive than a good online course.
+On a cost per hour basis, they are expensive, usually twice the price of a face-to-face course and often more costly than a good online course.

-If you are given a certificate at the end of it, very few employers will accept it because it fails the generally accepted minimum criteria for a TEFL certificate.
+If you are given a certificate at the end, very few employers will accept it because it fails the generally accepted minimum criteria for a TEFL certificate.

-If you have a bit of time to spare on a weekend and are looking for something to do, then this type of course may be for you.
-If you are serious about teaching English and want to get a qualification that is acceptable then do not take one of these courses.
+If you have a bit of time to spare on the weekend and are looking for something to do, this type of course may be for you.
+However, if you are serious about teaching English and want to get an acceptable qualification, do not take one of these courses.
 If, due to personal circumstances, the abbreviated or weekend course is the only type of course you can do, save your money.

-Here are the most important criteria that you should consider when making a short-list of face-to-face, online and hybrid / blended learning courses.
+Here are the most important criteria you should consider when making a shortlist of face-to-face, online and hybrid or blended learning courses.
 You should find out the following: